rocketlabdelta/info-central/resources/glossary.md

 Dullcote® - A spray coating from Testors Corp. that protects the finish of a model while removing the sheen of the finish.

+### E
-\</a\>\<h1\>E\</h1\> Egg Lofter - A rocket designed to carry one or more eggs as payload.
+Egg Lofter - A rocket designed to carry one or more eggs as payload.
 Used in competition in which the object is to boost the egg to the maximum possible altitude and recover it without breaking.

 Ejection Baffle - A physical or mechanical barrier ahead of a motor mount designed to absorb the heat and hot particles of the ejection charge while allowing the gas to pressurize the airframe.